ParallelMaths/parallel/pages/7-07-optimise-pizza-money.md

 So the combined time for these two parts of the journey is `56/96` hours = `7/12` hours = 35 minutes.

+There is also the 3 minutes of waiting at Lens.
 The total journey time, therefore, is 38 minutes.
 So Gill arrives at 09:38.

 :::